Romans 9:27

 same.
 Those who go about to establish their own righteousness will not find the

 righteousness of God.
-But those who admit their own sinfulness and who look to
+But anyone who admits his or her own sinfulness and who

-Jesus and say, "Be merciful to me a
+looks to Jesus and says, "Be merciful to me a

 Savior.